 - The Create New Building Block dialog box will appear:

-- Change the name to something more descriptive so you can easily identify each block of information later
+- Change the name of the Quick Part to something more descriptive, so you can easily identify each block of information in the list.

 - Click OK.

 - Close the original message you created the text in, no need to save it.

 Now that you have the reusable information saved, you can insert it as often as you need to into email messages.
 It doesn’t matter if you need to send a new email, reply to an email or forward an email, the Quick Parts will be available.